 Mallards are an abundant city and suburban park duck and because of constant feedings by park visitors, they can become very tame and approachable.
 In more natural settings and where Mallards are heavily hunted, they can be very wary of approaching people.
 They commonly associate with and may hybridize with other dabbling ducks.
 Mallards have a huge variety of displays that can be fascinating to watch and decipher.
 Most displays are ritualized versions of common motions: males may face off with a head-bob, threaten an aggressor with an open bill, or push against each other, breast to breast.
 Paired males defend their territories with vigorous acrobatic chases.
 Males court females by shaking or flicking the head side to side, looking over their shoulder, or raising up in the water and flapping their wings.
 Several males often gather around a female to display.
 A female encourages a male by nodding her head back and forth or paddling with her head held low.
 Back to top

-Mallards are the most widespread and abundant duck in North America and their populations have been slightly increasing from 1966 to 2014, according to the North American Breeding Bird Survey.
-Their numbers increase during wet periods and decline when there are droughts in the middle of the continent—over the last 50 years their estimated numbers have cycled between about 5 million and 11 million.
-The U.S. Fish and Wildlife Service estimates the 2014 North American population at around 11.6 million breeding birds.
-The species is not on the 2014 State of the Birds Watch List.
+Mallards are the most widespread and abundant duck in North America and their populations have been steady from 1966 to 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the North American population at around 19 million breeding birds and rates them 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Mallard numbers increase during wet periods and decline when there are droughts in the middle of the continent.
+Over the last 50 years, their estimated numbers have cycled between about 5 million and 19 million.
 Mallards are also the most heavily hunted North American ducks, accounting for about 1 of every 3 ducks shot.
-State and federal wildlife agencies keep close track of the numbers shot—visit www.flyways.us to see summaries of duck numbers and hunting statistics.
+State and federal wildlife agencies keep close track of the numbers shot.
 Like other waterfowl, Mallards can be poisoned when they ingest lead shot while feeding.
-In 1977, a mandatory switch to steel shot along the Mississippi Flyway helped greatly alleviate lead poisoning in Mallards.
+In 1977, a mandatory switch to steel shot along the Mississippi Flyway greatly alleviated lead poisoning in Mallards.
 This species can also be affected by poor water quality, including mercury, pesticide, and selenium pollution, wetland clearing or drainage, and oil spills.Back to top

 Drilling, Nancy, Rodger D. Titman and Frank McKinney.
 (2002).
 Mallard (Anas platyrhynchos), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.